ExeterBScDTS/devcontainer-universal-template/README.md

 ## Overview

-This repository has a ```.devcontainer``` folder which is used by VS Code to create a containerised development environment.
+This repository has a ```.devcontainer``` folder which is used by VS Code to create a containerized development environment.
 The Docker image used as a starting point is Microsoft's *universal* image which is the basis of their cloud based *Codespaces* product.